 – If OnlyIrapAusFlag is equal to 0, within the selected ols_timing_hrd_parameters( ) syntax structure, for testing of the Type I bitstream conformance point, the sublayer_hrd_parameters( Htid ) syntax structure that immediately follows the condition "if( general_vcl_hrd_params_present_flag )" is selected and the variable NalHrdModeFlag is set equal to 0, and for testing of the Type II bitstream conformance point, the sublayer_hrd_parameters( Htid ) syntax structure that immediately follows the condition "if( general_nal_hrd_params_present_flag )" is selected and the variable NalHrdModeFlag is set equal to 1.
 When BitstreamToDecode is a Type II bitstream and NalHrdModeFlag is equal to 0, all non-VCL NAL units except the PH and filler data NAL units, and all leading_zero_8bits, zero_byte, start_code_prefix_one_3bytes and trailing_zero_8bits syntax elements that form a byte stream from the NAL unit stream (as specified in Annex B), when present, are discarded from BitstreamToDecode and the remaining bitstream is assigned to BitstreamToDecode.

-– Otherwise (OnlyIrapAusFlag is equal to 1), within the selected IOH SEI message, for testing of the Type I bitstream conformance point, the syntax elements within the condition "if( irap_only_general_vcl_hrd_params_present_flag )" are selected and the variable NalHrdModeFlag is set equal to 0, and for testing of the Type II bitstream conformance point, the sytanx elements within the condition "if( irap_only_general_nal_hrd_params_present_flag )" are selected and the variable NalHrdModeFlag is set equal to 1.
+– Otherwise (OnlyIrapAusFlag is equal to 1), within the selected IOH SEI message, for testing of the Type I bitstream conformance point, the syntax elements within the condition "if( irap_only_general_vcl_hrd_params_present_flag )" are selected and the variable NalHrdModeFlag is set equal to 0, and for testing of the Type II bitstream conformance point, the syntax elements within the condition "if( irap_only_general_nal_hrd_params_present_flag )" are selected and the variable NalHrdModeFlag is set equal to 1.
 When BitstreamToDecode is a Type II bitstream and NalHrdModeFlag is equal to 0, all non-VCL NAL units except the PH and filler data NAL units, and all leading_zero_8bits, zero_byte, start_code_prefix_one_3bytes and trailing_zero_8bits syntax elements that form a byte stream from the NAL unit stream (as specified in Annex B), when present, are discarded from BitstreamToDecode and the remaining bitstream is assigned to BitstreamToDecode.